neelriyer/neelriyer.github.io/_posts/2020-07-26-Detectron2-Web-App-gcloud.md

 ![alt text](/images/detectron2_web_app/basketball.jpeg)

 Machine Learning models are memory intensive.
 My [current web app](https://spiyer99.github.io/Detectron2-Web-App/) consumes at least 1GB of memory.
 That makes it difficult to deploy to the cloud.

-I keep seeing the dreaded [out of memory error](https://en.wikipedia.org/wiki/Out_of_memory).
+I keep seeing an [out of memory error](https://en.wikipedia.org/wiki/Out_of_memory).

 The immediate solution that comes to mind is increasing the memory of the VM instance.
 But I'd rather not spend more money that I have to.
 This is a side project, after all.